AlpacaTravel/graphql-docs/getting-started/itinerary/Reading from Itineraries/README.md

 # Reading from Itineraries

-> The Alpaca Travel Platform enables developers to access and manage travel
+> The Alpaca Travel Platform enables developers to access and manage
-> content, including curated lists, trips, and trails, known as itineraries.
+> travel&#x20; content, including curated lists, trips, and trails, known as
-> Read this guide to get started integrating and building apps and websites
+> itineraries.&#x20; Read this guide to get started integrating and building
-> accessing itineraries on the platform.
+> apps and websites&#x20; accessing itineraries on the platform.

 This guide is designed to provide developers with a comprehensive understanding of how to access and query itinerary content through our API.
 The API allows